Skip to main content

 2. Seller creates an offer for 500 points at 100 USDC

-3. Filler fills the offer, paying 100 USDC and receiving 500 escrow tokens
+3. Filler fills the offer, paying 100 USDC and receiving the escrow amount minted for that market

 4. Seller’s points drop to 300 (due to an external points program update)